 - Note from a physician stating that you are in good health (original note)

 - Return airline ticket or flight itinerary provided by an airline company or travel agency (Please note we are not responsible for tickets which are unusable due to delay or denial or visa).

 - Canadian dollar minimum amount equivalent to US$2,500 (US$3,500 for a married couple) in travellers cheques or a bank statement.

 Please note that the above information may be changed without notice.

-- It is recommended that insurance coverage be arranged before leaving Canada as stipulated under the conditions of employment for the Working-Holiday Visas.
+- It is recommended that insurance coverage be arranged before leaving Canada as stipulated under the conditions of employment for the Working Holiday Visa.
 The period of employment in Japan is usually not long enough to qualify for coverage undertaken by the employers or companies.

 - Applicants must enter Japan within 12 months after the date of issue of the visa; the visa is valid for twelve months.
 The initial 6 months period of Entry Permit will start from the date of your entry.

 - A period of stay up to six months may be initially granted at the port of entry.
 This may be extended for up to an additional six months by the Immigration Authorities in Japan.

 - Working Holiday visitors will be issued a resident card at the port of entry.
 Please visit a local municipal office in Japan with your resident card within 14 days of finding a place to reside.

 - You should ask for a statement of earnings in English while in Japan and call Revenue Canada for the appropriate information when you return to Canada.